-Law enforcement officers often over charge a simple possession of a controlled substance offense to the more serious charge of possession with intent to sell or delivery.
+Law enforcement officers often overcharge a simple possession of a controlled substance offense as a more serious charge of possession with intent to sell or deliver.

-Although it is easy for the officer to write up the more serious offense, it can often be more difficult for the prosecutor to prove the charges at trial beyond all reasonable doubt.
+Although it is easy for the officer to write up the more serious offense, the prosecutor often has a difficult time proving the charge at trial.